Winter 2015 – where we are heading

 Well done to Tiana and Baykan for how they handled these interviews.

-Tottenham and Wood Green Journal has published versions of two stories from Dandelion!
+Tottenham and Wood Green Journal published versions of two stories from Dandelion!

 Homes for Haringey’s Project 20:20

-A new hub – Off Road – has just opened on Northumberland Park estate, east of Haringey borough.
-This offers a youth club three nights a week, training opportunities, plus possible apprenticeships.
-Read the success story of Aaron Blake in our new article Young gifted – and finally in work http://dandelionproject.org/pub/?p=2148
+Read the success story of Aaron Blake in our article Young gifted – and finally in work http://dandelionproject.org/pub/?p=2148

 Pictured with Aaron at his shop is Maleka Carter of ad agency BBH, which organised the campaign; Fiona Nemale, a founding member of Dandelion; Kay Horne, Tottenham’s Business Connector

 In 2012 we also received a donation from Haringey Community Circles.
 Dandelion’s young journalists benefited from £2,000 of proceeds from a 2012 charity calendar sold in Crouch End.
-We appreciate the decision by Budgens’ Andrew Thornton and Jim Shepley of the YMCA to support our project, which was part of the Haringey Community Circles response to the crisis in the borough after the August 2011 riots.
+Haringey Community Circles was a response to the crisis in the borough after the August 2011 riots.

-In 2012 our project worked with around 50 young people from Haringey – this funding helped.
+In our first years Dandelion project has worked with around 75 young people from Haringey – our supporters funding helped.